manyarana/Space-Invaders/presentation.md

 b.
 State Updates
 - Player updates movement based on input flags.
-- All bullets move upwards each frame.
+- All missiles move upwards each frame.
 - Enemies move downwards and may respawn if destroyed or offscreen.
 - Game difficulty may scale based on score or enemy count.
-- Ensures enemies are removed or respawned, bullets are deleted.
+- Ensures enemies are removed or respawned, missiles are deleted.

 d.
 Rendering
 - ```window.clear()``` followed by drawing all game entities.